Last Updated on November 21, 2020 by CryptoCreed

 Real Monero Mining: Rewards for your effort

-As you see, real monero mining is definitely worth it a lot more than Cloud Mining it.
+As you see, real Monero mining is definitely worth it a lot more than Cloud Mining.
 In the rest of this article, I will be explaining more about mining Monero.

-In http://cryptocreed.com/2017/09/30/how-to-build-an-ethereum-mining-rig/, I gave a detailed explanation on how to build an Ethereum mining rig and what hardware to choose.
-For Monero, mostly the miner itself (CPU/GPU) is different.
-As I will only give advice about CPU/GPU here, I recommend you to check that previous article out as well, for advise about other necessary components of a good mining-rig, which include the motherboard, memory, etc!
+In how to build an ETH mining rig, I gave a detailed explanation of how to build an Ethereum mining rig and what hardware to choose.
+For the Monero mining rig, mostly the miner itself (CPU/GPU) is different.
+As I will only give advice about CPU/GPU here, I recommend you check that previous article out as well, for advice about other necessary components of a good mining-rig, which include the motherboard, memory, etc!

 Now to the miner itself, the CPUs and GPUs.
-Although GPUs often have a (much) higher hashrate, the power consumption and price of CPUs is often far lower.
-A good site for performance comparison of different Monero Miners, is http://monerobenchmarks.info/.
+Although GPUs often have a (much) higher hash rate, the power consumption and price of CPUs is often far lower.
+A good site for performance comparison of different Monero Miners is https://monerobenchmarks.info.
 As you see, there are great GPU/CPUs in the list, although you must consider that they might’ve been overclocked to have reached that result, might cause unexpected maintenance costs, have a high power consumption and the price could be quite high if they are popular.

-Now that doesn’t mean the Intel Xeon is 50% better, but it does mean that it will give you more profit if you buy so many of them that you achieve the same hashpower as its rival.
-It’s important to notice that some of the miners listed on http://monerobenchmarks.info/ also have some issues causing them to cost extra money due to bugs, maintenance costs, extra electricity costs or simply a lower hashrate.
+Now that doesn’t mean the Intel Xeon is 50% better, but it does mean that it will give you more profit if you buy so many of them that you achieve the same hash power as its rival.
+It’s important to notice that some of the miners listed on https://monerobenchmarks.info/ also have some issues causing them to cost extra money due to bugs, maintenance costs, extra electricity costs, or simply a lower hash rate.

-You can find the name of the software you’ll need in the list at http://monerobenchmarks.info/ as well.
+You can find the name of the software you’ll need on the list at https://monerobenchmarks.info/ as well.
 Now you got the name of the software you need, you only have to download it.
 The download links are available at https://getmonero.org/get-started/mining/.

 Maybe you like gambling and you don’t mind inconsistent earnings, but most miners love to earn the most they can.
 To do this, they often join mining pools.
 Although these mining pools (almost always) charge fees, they are definitely worth it, as you will always get your share, eliminating the luck-factor.

-Some great mining pools are listed on here: http://moneropools.com/
+Some great mining pools are listed here: https://moneropools.com

 I personally recommend joining a large pool (most consistent earnings) with a low fee (more profits).